StressRefine/SRlibSimpleProj/Readme.md

 SRlibSimpleProj
-Porject to crate the stressRefine library SRlibSimple Windows Visual Studio version that was last modified using VS2013.
+Porject to create the stressRefine library SRlibSimple Windows Visual Studio version that was last modified using VS2013.
 That and any newer version should work to compile this project.
 It is in C++